Improwised/kb.repairrabbit.github.io/content/_index.md

 Repair rabbit is a self hosted web application to maintain technical repair business.
 This web application efficiently monitors the operations, services and analysis for the multiple store at different locations.

-Thank you for stopping here.
 We hope this knowledgebase will help you to get started with RepairRabbit.

 If you have anything unclear, please feel free to write us.

-### You can perform multiple actions with a single platform :
+### Perform multiple actions with a single platform:

 * Create Appointment for the Customer

-* Raise Ticket for Repaire Work Management
+* Raise Ticket for Repaire work Management

-* Record & Track Customer Data
+* Record & Track Customers Data

 * Analyze the Overall work for the diffent Locations.